 The goal of MOVECAST is to develop methods for analyzing movement, using basic technology such as 2D video cameras and more advanced measurements of 3D movement and muscle activity.
 The methods are intended for personalized movement analysis of the individual caster and for use in larger research projects.

-Previously, we have conducted studies on material (fly lines) (Röijezon U & Siikavaara, S. “A Comparison of Distance Fly Casting Performance Between Three 5-Weight Long-belly Floating Lines.”
+Previously, researchers have conducted studies on material (fly lines) (Röijezon U & Siikavaara, S. “A Comparison of Distance Fly Casting Performance Between Three 5-Weight Long-belly Floating Lines.”
 Open Sports Sciences Journal (2012) 5: 118-122.) in which data was gathered at an elite camp in Bosön.
-We also studied movement coordination in fly casting at Dala Sports Academy in Falun (Röijezon U, Løvoll G, Henriksson A, Tonkonogi M & Lehto N. An Initial Study on the Coordination of Rod and Line Hauling Movements in Distance Fly Casting.
+They also studied movement coordination in fly casting at Dala Sports Academy in Falun (Röijezon U, Løvoll G, Henriksson A, Tonkonogi M & Lehto N. An Initial Study on the Coordination of Rod and Line Hauling Movements in Distance Fly Casting.
 Annals of Applied Sport Science (2017) 5(2): 61-72.)
-Our earlier studies were basically done without funding.
-We have now received a small grant from the Swedish Sports Confederation to stimulate the MOVECAST pilot project for method developments.
+Earlier studies were basically done without funding.
+The facility received a small grant from the Swedish Sports Confederation to stimulate the MOVECAST pilot project for method developments.

 Different rods and lines are used in the various events of the two disciplines of Fly Casting and Casting.
 The Fly Casting discipline has six events with different fly rods and fly lines, whereas the Casting discipline has nine events, three of which with fly rods and fly lines.
 Some events use single-hand rods and others use double-hand rods.
 Some events are cast only on water while others can be cast also on land or indoors.